 Alooma can read and replicate all of the data in files from a Google Cloud Storage bucket.
 This allows you to, for example, merge arbitrary data from Google Cloud Storage with client usage data in your data warehouse.

-Files in your Google Cloud Storage bucket can be packaged and compressed using Tar or GZip, and can contain either one event per line, a single JSON object, or an array of JSON objects.
+Files in your Google Cloud Storage bucket can be packaged and compressed using Tar or GZip, and can contain a variety of different file formats.

 mydir/sys_log).
 If a prefix is entered, files that don't match it are ignored.